BanjoAdedeji/one-source/docs/onesource registration.md

 title: Registration Guide
 ---

- Welcome  to the GS1 Nigeria registration walkthrough.
+ Welcomea  to the GS1 Nigeria registration walkthrough.
 Follow these steps carefully to complete your registration successfully.

 ---